matrixorigin/matrixorigin.io/docs/MatrixOne/Overview/matrixone-architecture-design.md

 ### **File Service**

 File Service is the component of MatrixOne responsible for reading and writing all storage media.
-Storage media include memory, disk, object storage, etc., which provide the following features:
+Storage media include memory, disk, object storage, and so on., which provide the following features:

 - File Service provides a unified interface so that reading and writing of different media can use the same interface.
 - The design of the interface follows the concept of immutable data.
 After the file is written, no further updates are allowed.
 The update of the data is realized by generating a new file.